ghi-electronics/Documentation/software/tinyclr/tutorials/adafruit-io.md

 We'll need create a few things for our code.
 We'll need an Adafruit Certificate, a dashboardID, a username, a password key, and a feed to subscribe to.

-First add an Adafruit Certificate to our resources and then add it to line of code below.
+First download the required Adafruit Root Certificate and add to resources.
+The [TLS Client](tls-client.md) shows how to download the root certificate.

 ![Adafruit IO Add Certificate](images/adaIO-add-cert.jpg)